 São Paulo also offers world-class museums, art galleries, commercial galleries and sport, including the Brazilian Formula 1 Grand Prix, a race that more often than not decides the drivers and manufacturers championship.

-In 2016 the race is scheduled to take place on Sunday, 13 November, and will be the season’s second last race.
+In 2022 it is scheduled to take place on Sunday,13 November, the penultimate race in the championship.
 For tickets CLICK HERE

 Christopher Pickard – Brazil the Guide – Critical Divide